MiscGuild/bridge/README.md

 ## Contributing

 Pull requests are welcome.
-If you would like to chat with other developers please join our [Discord](https://discord.gg/bHFWukp) and go to `#programming-talk`.
+If you would like to chat with other developers please join our [Discord](https://discord.gg/bHFWukp).

 Before submitting your changes for review, please ensure:

--   The application is fully functional, and all your code has been thoroughly tested to avoid potential bugs or security vulnerabilities.
+-   the application is fully functional
+-   your code has been thoroughly tested
--   Your commit messages adhere to the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/).
+-   your commit messages adhere to the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/).

+Give this repository a ⭐ if it helped you!

-### Issues and Bug Reports
+### Issues and bug reports

 To raise an issue or bug report, please contact a developer or [open an issue](https://github.com/MiscGuild/bridge/issues).